 They combine the buttery crunch of a sugar cookie base with a creamy white chocolate and tangy orange filling that is finished off with more white chocolate on top.
 How can they not be good?

 During the holidays I have always made cookie trays for friends and family.
-I make a variety of about 9 different items including a tassie of some some sort.
-This is now my go to tassie for my cookie trays and it has been a hit.
+I make a variety of about 9 different items including a tassie of some sort.
+This is now my go-to tassie for my cookie trays and it has been a hit.
 I've also brought them to a wedding shower where they were a great addition to the dessert table since the bride's colors were orange and white!

 Whatever occasion you decide to make these white chocolate orange tassies for, you and your guests won't be disappointed.

 This recipe is a bit more labor intensive than some other cookies, but the presentation is beautiful.

 - 1 cup butter, softened

 - 2 cups all-purpose flour

 - 1 can (14 oz.) sweetened condensed milk

 Read More From Delishably